MrLacquer/husky-ur3-stockroom/readme.md

-# Husky - UR3 manipulator
+# Husky - UR3 manipulator with AR marker Stockroom

 ## Overview
 The Husky UR3 mobile manipulation tutorial will show you how to operate a mobile manipulation robot using Gazebo, RViz, MoveIt, and the UR3 arm.